Shared Sibling Room - How To Do It Right?

 Free space - create as much as possible!

-Here, you can find 19 creative storage Ideas to solve your small-space problems.
 You can also use the famous design method known as "minimalism," which will further help you with this issue.

 3. Involve Them In The Process.

-An ancient Chinese scholar once said, 'a good conversation can solve a thousand crises'.
+An ancient Chinese scholar once said:

 If you're scratching your head wondering right now, it's because you're right - no Chinese scholar has ever said such a quote - we just made it up.
-But the guiding principle is still valid - Your child's involvement with the room design process can significantly contribute to the procedure's success.
+But the guiding principle is still valid - Your child's involvement with his room design process can significantly contribute to the procedure's success.

 Engage them in the process!